HaitaoMao/HaitaoMao.github.io/pages/Me.md

 ---
 来小毛给他整个🔥，草！走！忽略 ጿ ኈ ቼ ዽ ጿ

+**Do the significant research that nobody do if I do not!**

 I am a first-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
 And I received my bachelor degree from the Elite Program, Software Academy at [the University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.
 I have won **the best short paper award in CIKM2021** as the first author.

 #### I am a researcher
-My research interest is very simple: find and solve new practical data mining challange, Understanding DNN, especially GNN in data mining, to make them more acceptable and beneficial for AI4Science society.
+My research interest is very simple on following two aspective:

+- find and solve new practical data mining challanges
+- solve the foundamental challenge from optimization perspective.  **A strong perception drives me to believe that many solutions can be attributed to inductive bias in optimization (Forward & Backward).** The algorithm should have the following properties:
+  - Explanable: try to understand the training dynamics of neural network and what inductive biases model tries to induce.
+  - Effective: (1) strong expressive ability power.
+(2) Introduce inductive bias easily.
+  - Efficient: Simple model which the time and memory complexity for the train and inference could be small.
+  - Theoretical guarantee: it should be a beautiful theory with its killer application.

-For the new practical challenge in data mining, I try my best to propose and solve the industry problem.
+For the new practical challenge in data mining, I try my best to propose and solve the industry problem during my internship.
 My achievements are as follows:

-- Unbiased Learning to Rank
+- Unbiased Learning to Rank (found in Baidu)
   - Propose new dataset with new challenges (NeurIPS2022 dataset Track)
   - Host a competition on the Unbiased Learning & pretraining (WSDM CUP 2023)
   - Propose a new scenario: **whole-page Unbiased Learning to Rank** with the first solution (Under review)
-- Privacy on Graph
+- Privacy on Graph (found in Microsoft)
   - Propose a new scenario: **Source Free Unsupervised Graph Domain Adaptation** with the first solution (Under review)
-- Finanical Knowledge Graph:
+- Finanical Knowledge Graph:  (found in Warton Research Data Services, ongoing project))
   - Propose how to transfer information from 10Q and 10K financial report into A machine-readable Database.
   - Extract the information to conduct Knowledge Graph from he financial report.
+- Multiple regional Session Recommendation (with Amazon, ongoing project)

-For understand DNN, typically GNN towards AI4Science.
-I always believe that GNN is not suitable for all tasks.
+For solving the foundamental challenge from optimization perspective, I specifically focus on GNN.
+I always believe that GNN is not suitable for all tasks and may not be well-optimized.
 But we can gain much insight and understanding from it.
-For example, GNN can be view as the gradient flow for some **energy function** with more physics insights.
+For example, GNN can be view as the optimization procedure for some **energy function** with more insights.
 My achievements are as follows:

-- Understand and enhance general DNN
+- Understand and enhance general DNN optimization
   - Propose an Initialization strategy with Neuron Compaign (**Won the CIKM2021 Best Short Paper**)
   - Propose a regularization term with understanding on how neuron response to different inputs.
 (NeurIPS 2022)
 - Understand and enhance how to learning on graph